pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1715 Sorting Problems

+Today I started to solve sorting problems, I discovered that I had problems understanding problems with a lot of words, problems that are tricky to understand and you will need first understand the problem, second discover the pattern and third solve the itself problem.
+Sorting problems for my are good candidates to practice this because most of the sorting problems contains a strange explanation.

 ### Day 1714 Medium Problems on LeetCode

 Today I attempted to solve two medium LeetCode problems, after a few attempts and spend more than 40 minutes in each problem I couldn't solve them.
 I needed to view the solutions to understand how solve them and also understand the pattern problems.